cognidox/OfficeToPDF/OfficeToPDF/README.txt

   /excludetags  - Do not include tags in the PDF /noquit       - Do not quit already running Office applications once the conversion is done /verbose      - print out messages as it runs /password <pass>           - use <pass> as the password to open the document with /writepassword <pass>      - use <pass> as the write password to open the document with /merge                     - when using a template, create a new file from the template and merge
                                the text from the document to convert into the new file /template <template_path>  - use a .dot, .dotx or .dotm template when converting with Word /excel_active_sheet        - only convert the active worksheet /excel_auto_macros         - run Auto_Open macros in Excel files before conversion /excel_show_formulas       - show formulas in the PDF when converting with Excel /excel_show_headings       - show row and column headings /excel_max_rows <rows>     - if any worksheet in a spreadsheet document has more than this number of rows, do not attempt to convert the file.
 Applies when converting with Excel /excel_worksheet <num>     - only convert worksheet <num> in the workbook.
 First sheet is 1 /word_header_dist <pts>    - the distance (in points) from the header to the top of the page /word_footer_dist <pts>    - the distance (in points) from the footer to the bottom of the page /word_ref_fonts            - when fonts are not available, a reference to the font is used in the generated PDF rather than a bitmapped version.
 The default is for a bitmap of the text to be used /pdf_clean_meta <type>     - Allows for some meta-data to be removed from the generated PDF.
                                <type> can be:
                                  basic - removes author, keywords, creator and subject full  - removes all that basic removes and also the title /pdf_layout <layout>       - controls how the pages layout in Acrobat Reader. <layout> can be one of the following values:
                                  onecol       - show pages as a single scolling column single       - show pages one at a time twocolleft   - show pages in two columns, with oddnumbered pages on the left twocolright  - show pages in two columns, with oddnumbered pages on the right twopageleft  - show pages two at a time, with odd-numbered pages on the left twopageright - show pages two at a time, with odd-numbered pages on the right /pdf_page_mode <mode>      - controls how the PDF will open with Acrobat Reader. <mode> can be one of the following values:
-                                full      - the PDF will open in fullscreen mode bookmarks - the PDF will open with the bookmarks visible thumbs    - the PDF will open with the thumbnail view visible none      - the PDF will open without the navigation bar visible /pdf_append               - append the generated PDF to the end of the PDF destination /pdf_prepend              - prepend the generated PDF to the start of the PDF destination /version                  - print out the version of OfficeToPDF and exit
+                                 full      - the PDF will open in fullscreen mode bookmarks - the PDF will open with the bookmarks visible thumbs    - the PDF will open with the thumbnail view visible none      - the PDF will open without the navigation bar visible /pdf_append                - append the generated PDF to the end of the PDF destination /pdf_prepend               - prepend the generated PDF to the start of the PDF destination /pdf_owner_pass            - set the owner password on the PDF.
+Needed to make modifications to the PDF /pdf_user_pass             - set the user password on the PDF.
+Needed to open the PDF /pdf_restrict_accessibility_extraction - Prevent all content extraction without the owner password /pdf_restrict_annotation   - prevent annotations on the PDF without the owner password /pdf_restrict_assembly     - prevent rotation, removal or insertion of pages without the owner password /pdf_restrict_extraction   - prevent content extraction without the owner password /pdf_restrict_forms        - prevent form entry without the owner password /pdf_restrict_full_quality - prevent full quality printing without the owner password /pdf_restrict_modify       - prevent modification without the owner password /pdf_restrict_print        - prevent printing without the owner password /version                   - print out the version of OfficeToPDF and exit

   Templates: